Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 }
 ```

-From this point, if you'd like to test the changes in the browser you won't be able to interact with the Browser extension because of browser security reasons.
-As such, you'll need to serve the project through a Http Server!
+So far, we've been opening the local `index.html` file in the web browser for your easiness!

+It works because opening html files in a browser, computes what the html file is describing and display the content correctly.

+But there are [browser security restrictions](https://en.wikipedia.org/wiki/Browser_security), that prevent us to make browser extension request from local files!

+For this reason, you'll need to seve the project through a local http server!

 ## Http Server 🤖

-There are plenty of options and you are free to pick one!
-The quickest you can get a Web Server running, in your local machine, if you have no clue, is to first install Nodejs.
+There are plenty of options on how to serve projects locally and you are free to pick whatever suits you best!

+If you're clueless, the quickest you can get a http server running in your local machine, is to first install [Nodejs]((https://nodejs.org/en/download/)) - a program that executes javascript outside the browser, that let us run scripts such as a `http server`.

 You can find the instructions for your operating system [here](https://nodejs.org/en/download/).

-Once [Nodejs](https://nodejs.org/en/download/) is installed and available in your system, you can install the [Http-server](https://www.npmjs.com/package/http-server) package, that is simple to use!
+Once [Nodejs](https://nodejs.org/en/download/) is installed and available in your system, install the [Http-server](https://www.npmjs.com/package/http-server) package, for example.

 Open your terminal and execute the following:

 ```sh
 npm install --global http-server
 ```

-Once the [Http-server](https://www.npmjs.com/package/http-server) package is installed, `cd` to the project directory in your terminal and execute (the dot represents the current directory):
+Once the [Http-server](https://www.npmjs.com/package/http-server) package is installed, `cd` to the project directory in your terminal and run the following command (the dot represents the current directory):

 ```sh
 http-server .
 ```

-It'll serve the project in the following addresses, that you can open in the browser that has the Plug extension:
+Open the browser that has the Plug extension installed and visit one of the addresses in your http server output:

 ```sh
 Starting up http-server, serving .